aws-samples/bring-your-own-data-labs/workshop/content/visualization/65_Visualizing the data using Amazon QuickSight.en.md

 ### Visualize Month over Month Quantity

 1. Add a new visual by duplicating the previous visual.
-Click on visual top right arrow and select **Duplicate visual**.
+Click on visual top right arrow, press over the three dots and select **Duplicate visual**.
 2. Select **KPI** as the Visual Type (bottom left of the screen).
+3. Choose a quantity field by clicking on a column from the left menu.
-3. In the field wells, click arrow in **Date** column to change the aggregation level to Month or as needed.
+4. In the field wells, click arrow in **Date** column to change the aggregation level to Month or as needed.

 ![image](/visualization_images/kpi.png)